sreich/ore-infinium/README.md

-can be a bit of an after thought, as it is more time consuming and requires a lot of tuning)..not to mention the protocol will need to be optimized, eg things like block sending are very inefficient, as I work on getting other featuresr in.
+can be a bit of an after thought, as it is more time consuming and requires a lot of tuning)..not to mention the protocol will need to be optimized, eg things like block sending are very inefficient, as I work on getting other features in.
 It also currently spams packets like crazy, when it should be aiming for 20-30 packets/s each for client or server.

 #Platforms